onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ### Run workflow

-This action brings up modal containing list of all the uploaded workflows, that you can choose to tun your file on.
-To read more about the functionality of the workflows head over to
+This action brings up modal containing list of all the uploaded workflows, that you can choose to run your file on.
+To read more about the functionality of the workflows head over to [autiomation guide](automation.md)

 ![Run workflow modal](../../images/user-guide/web-file-browser/feature-run-workflow.png#screenshot)